cassgvp/github-for-collaborative-documentation/docs/Tutorial.md

 ---

-# License
+# Tutorials
 {: .fs-8 }

-How to cite and reuse these pages
-{: .fs-6 .fw-300 }
+How to contribute to collaborative documentation hosted on GitHub and host your own GitHub Pages {: .fs-6 .fw-300 }

 ---